LouisMlt/COMP9991-2UNSW2023/README.md

 - speechbrain > lobes > feature.py
 - files added in the speechbrain > lobes > tina_chroma_filters.py
 - files added in recipes > TIMIT > ASR
+- results.ods contains all results for models that have been trained during the project.
+This file is in the main folder.